watem-sedem/watem-sedem.github.io/index.md

-# Welcome to CN-WS
+# Welcome to WatEM/SEDEM

 Hi there!
-This website holds the documentation for CN-WS and related projects.
-The Curve-Number/WaTEM-SEDEM (or in short **CN-WS**) is a model used to estimate erosion, water run-off and overland sediment routing and transport to river.
-This page links to the several packages and codes used in the CN-WS project.
+This website holds the documentation for WaTEM/SEDEM and related projects.
+The WaTEM-SEDEM (or in short **WS**) is a model used to estimate erosion and overland sediment routing and transport to river.
+This page links to the several packages and codes used in the project.
 The project is subdivided in a number of smaller projects.
 The are shortly introduced in the sections below.

 ## WaTEM/SEDEM